 Email Automation Software in Detail

-Here's our full list of the best email marketing automation software tools:
+Here's our more detailed analysis of the best email marketing automation software tools:

 #1.
 ActiveCampaign

 If you’re ready to dive straight into the deep end of marketing automation, ActiveCampaign provides plenty to get your feet wet.
-It offers enterprise-grade automations at an SME-level price.
+It offers enterprise-grade automations at an SMB-level price.

 We’re talking about segmentation, dynamic content, site tracking, lead scoring – the full gamut of marketing automation.
 It even has an inbuilt CRM, allowing you to link up your sales and marketing data, and set up automations for sales follow-ups.

-As you’d expect with such advanced features, ActiveCampaign’s pricing is at the higher end of the small-to-medium business budget range (5000 contacts are $99/month, for example).
+As you’d expect with such advanced features, ActiveCampaign’s pricing is at the higher end of the small-to-medium business budget range (5000 contacts are $179/month on their Plus plan, for example).
 And it does come with a steeper learning curve than other automated emailing software solutions, too.
 But is it worth it?
-We absolutely think so.
+If you are able to take advantage of its features: absolutely.

 Video review